Real or Fake? 6 Great Tips for Authenticating a Vintage Louis Vuitton

 5. DATE CODE

 While Louis Vuitton handbags never have serial numbers, their trunks do.
+The serial numbers on trunks started prior to the 1980's, so a trunk from the 1930's with a serial number is ok.
 Dating Vuitton trunks and luggage can be more important than dating handbags.
 Handbags are more easily dateable by style, but trunks are fairly consistent in that regard.
 One way to narrow down the date a trunk was made is to look at the address and font on the serial number label.
 For example, Louis Vuitton was located at the Avenue Marceau address from 1954 to 1986.
 If you see a trunk with this address listed on its label, you know it cannot be older than 1986.
 To further narrow down the time period, you can look at the font and design of the label.
-This trunk was made in the early 1980’s, right before the time the company moved to the Champ Elysees address that the flagship still holds.
+This trunk was made in the early 1980’s, right before the time the company moved to the Champ-Élysées address that the flagship still holds.

 Thank you!
 Your submission has been received!